Joha1771/Day11--homewor--with-git/README.md

-# Day11--homewor--with-git

-it is forst day using github
+it is for day using github